 High Water Mark Lounge: 6800 NE MLK Blvd, PDX

 $5-20 Sliding Scale (Help us launch with a bang!)
 21+

 Pants-Off Productions is a Portland,OR based Event-Production Company Dedicated to Supporting Radical Queer Community, Art & Performance.
-Pants-Off Productions originated as a collaboration between Max Voltage and Jodi Bon Jodi, with their first production Freakshow-a-Go-Go in May 2007.
-They pair went on to produce Kick/Ball/Change (a 3-part dance series), and begin Homo's Got Talent annual Dance-Off Competition, and Homomentum queer cabaret series.
+Pants-Off Productions originated as a collaboration between Max Voltage and Jodi Bon Jodi, with their first production Freakshow-a-Go-Go in May 2008.
+The pair went on to produce Kick/Ball/Change (a 3-part dance series), the Homo's Got Talent annual Dance-Off Competition, and the Homomentum queer cabaret series.
 During the summer of 2010, Max took over as the sole producer of Pants-Off Productions.

 Max Voltage has been performing since a young age, when Max would rally neighbor kids and put together skits & performances for parents and friends.
 When Max saw Itzak Pearlman play violin on Sesame Street at age 3, Max was hooked, and began pestering the parents for violin lessons.
 At age 5 Max began studying classical violin with the Nuns at Marylhurst College, learning the Suzuki method.
 At age 8, Max joined the Metropolitan Youth Symphony, performing quarterly at the Arlene Shnitzer Concert Hall, and touring with MYS to Italy and the British Isles.

 Max's more recent performance career includes winning the San Francisco Drag King Competition in 2003, and running Pants-Off Productions.